Edgegap and Nitrado's GameFabric both offer dedicated game server hosting orchestration to multiplayer game studios.

 GameFabric does not offer a public-facing, self-service platform.
 Game developers must contact GameFabric's sales team and request a demo before gaining any access to the platform.

-As of writing, there is no free tier, no trial, and no way to evaluate the platform independently.
+As of Q2 2026, there is no free tier, no trial, and no way to evaluate the platform independently.

-GameFabric's orchestration is built entirely on Agones, an open-source, fleet-based game server orchestration project originally created at Google.
+GameFabric's orchestration is built entirely on Agones, an open-source, fleet-based game server orchestration project originally co-developed by Google and Ubisoft and first open-sourced in 2018, now a CNCF Sandbox project as of Q1 2026.
 GameFabric's own introduction page states it is "an orchestration platform for Agones-based game servers."
 This means GameFabric is a management layer (UI, API, monitoring) on top of Agones and Kubernetes.
 The core orchestration engine is not proprietary to GameFabric.

 Once onboarded through sales, GameFabric's integration process requires developers to: